LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning

-As illustrated in Figure \ref{fig:benchmark}, we construct the entire query generation and execution pipeline such that it can be fully automated to support scalable evaluation.
-By programmatically defining constraints, threshold ranges, and logical compositions, queries can be generated in bulk through either rule-based generation or LLM-based generation.
-The rule-based approach is rigid and syntactically precise as predefined constraints are directly encoded into executable templates.
-It ensures that all conditions are logically well-formed and interpretable by deterministic code.
-LLM-based generation introduces linguistic diversity.
-The system feeds the same set of structured constraints to a language model and asks it to produce free-form queries in natural language.
-These queries are then routed through two execution pathways: a deterministic code-based system that applies filters using in-house tools, and an LLM agent system to be evaluated that interprets and solves the same queries.
+We center the \BenchmarkName\ benchmark around practical site selection, a problem that is easy to understand and intuitive, but also requires multi-step reasoning across all constraints.
+As illustrated in Figure \ref{fig:benchmark}, we construct the entire query generation and execution pipeline so that it can be fully automated to support scalable evaluation.
+Queries are generated through rule-based and LLM-based approaches to cover diverse test scenarios, using real data from Boston, New York, and Tampa.
+A fixed set of in-house tools are provided to achieve a controlled and interpretable environment for testing the proposed LLMs’ ability to reason and plan under real-world constraints.
+The queries are routed through two execution pathways: a deterministic code-based system that applies filters using in-house tools, and an LLM agent system that interprets and solves the same queries.
 The system logs and compares the final site selections from both paths, enabling large-scale benchmarking without manual annotation or intervention.
+It is worth noting that \BenchmarkName\ supports fully automated query generation and verification, thus the benchmark can be easily scaled up to incorporate an arbitrary number of queries.